astridleighton/MIDI-Keys/README.md

 This project will take months to complete.
 Here are the goals I have so far.

-- Build express back-end to connect to SQL database
+1) Build JS logic within react to handle midi API
-- Build react front-end to display notes being played
+2) Build react front-end to display notes being played
-- Build JS logic within react to handle midi API
+3) Build express back-end to connect to SQL database
-- Create SQL database with file paths to audio files
+4) Create SQL database with file paths to audio files
-- Deploy application to Heroku
+5) Deploy application to Heroku

 ## Available Scripts